1. The Pain Points of Data Management

 Figure 8.
 DIAdem for Data Postanalysis, Reporting, and Automation

 The LabVIEW DataFinder Toolkit, introduced with LabVIEW 2009, gives you the ability to create your own custom applications for accessing the NI DataFinder.
 The toolkit includes a My DataFinder index and an API for accessing either My DataFinder or DataFinder Server Edition.
 The API allows you to programmatically perform keyword and parametric searches of your test data as well as configure the DataFinder on the fly.
 Using the LabVIEW DataFinder Toolkit, you can create your custom data management applications and then deploy them to multiple clients in your organization.
-To learn more about the LabVIEW DataFinder Toolkit, visit the resource page.

 The NI data management solution covers all the bases of a scalable, cost-effective, search-ready data management system.
 You no longer need to worry about the details of file parsing, data model and data table structure, database management, search GUI design, or support from outside groups such as the IT department.
 All you have to do is use the easy-to-configure My DataFinder or NI DataFinder Server Edition to automatically create and maintain a data index.
 Finally, you can take advantage of the DIAdem built-in search GUIs and easy-to-use interactive data analysis and reporting environment to quickly turn your saved data into the reports and result information you need.
 Or, create your own applications for searching using the LabVIEW DataFinder Toolkit.